-This policy applies broadly to the entire Brown University ("Brown" or "the University") community including applicants, employees, invitees, students, and contractors collectively together known as "Covered Persons."
-This policy pertains to acts of Prohibited Conduct committed by or against Covered Persons1 when:
+This policy applies broadly to employees and students collectively known as "Covered Persons."
+This policy pertains to acts of Prohibited Conduct committed by or against Covered Persons when:

-- (i) the conduct that occurs, in the United States, on property owned, leased or controlled by Brown University; and/or - (ii) the conduct occurs off-campus, in the United States, in the context of a program, activity, or location in which Brown exercises substantial control over both the Respondent and the context in which the alleged Prohibited Conduct occurred, including but not limited to off-campus research, internships, mentorships, summer sessions, clerkships, graduate student fellowships, or other affiliated programs.
+- (i) the conduct occurs on property owned, leased, used or controlled by Brown University, - (ii) the conduct that occurs in University programs or activities abroad; and/or - (iii.) the conduct occurs off-campus, in the United States, outside of the context of a program, activity, or location of Brown when Brown exercises substantial control over both Complainant and the Respondent, and the effects of the Prohibited Conduct have a continuing discriminatory effect at Brown.